Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 - Computer Predicted Total: 137.9

-Butler has a 6-1-0 record against the spread so far this season compared to Texas Tech, who is 2-3-0 ATS.
-The Bulldogs are 3-4-0 and the Red Raiders are 1-4-0 in terms of going over the point total.
+Butler has put together a 6-1-0 record against the spread this season, while Texas Tech is 2-3-0.
+The Bulldogs have gone over the point total in three games, while Red Raiders games have gone over one time.

 Sportsbook Promo Codes